25 | Reset: What Becomes Available When You Choose to Dissolve

 Frequently Asked Questions

 • Rest is passive recovery within the same pattern.
 You take a vacation, you come back, and within days the same stress returns because the structure that produced it has not changed.
 Reset is active restructuring: pattern interruption, nervous system recalibration, and often environmental change.
-Jennifer Moss, who studies burnout, found that time off "rarely resolves burnout on its own."
+Jennifer Moss, who studies burnout, found that time off rarely resolves burnout on its own.
 What resolves it is changing the conditions, not just pausing within them.
 I explore this distinction further in Beginning Again.

 • Preparedness and intention